 At Business Talent Group (BTG), we’ve seen the rise of high-end independent talent power a new path to organizational agility and performance.
 We’ve also seen companies stumble while trying to make the most of this formidable resource.
-So we’re launching a new series that’s designed to help business leaders maximize the value of each engagement—and unlock the real promise of on-demand talent.
+So we’re launching a new series that’s designed to help business leaders maximize the value of each engagement—and unlock the real promise of independent consulting.

 In this post, we’ll talk about how to make your company attractive to top independent consultants.
 Today’s independents have plenty of choice when it comes to selecting their work.
 In fact, in competitive, cutting-edge fields like innovation and supply chain strategy, competition for top independent talent is as fierce as it is for full-time hires.
 The companies that win are the ones that are willing to court their consultants, treating them as partners, not vendors.